dcycle/realistic_dummy_content/realistic_dummy_content/fields/node/article/field_image/README.txt

 Alt Text
 --------

-Note that one of the photos has alt text, this is achieved using the attribute mechanism described in the documentation.
+Note that one of the photos has alt text, this is achieved using the attribute mechanism described in the documentation at ./README.md.